 Moles that are prone to be Melanoma usually have non-uniform color, but can also appear to be pink, tan, or white.
 They may be irregularly shaped and may not be uniform in color and shape like normal moles.
 They may change or develop symptoms, like itching, irritation, or bleeding.

-If you notice a mole that recently appeared, is larger than most, has irregular edges, has uneven color, you should schedule an appointment at our practice to have Dr. Gross examine it right away.
+If you notice a mole that recently appeared, is larger than most, has irregular edges, has uneven color, you should schedule an appointment at our practice to have Dr. Gross or one of his associates examine it right away.